Resources to help influence Primary Care

-Macmillan have produced a number of documents to assist GPs in influencing their local health economy and shape the future of primary care.
+Macmillan has produced a number of documents to assist GPs in influencing their local health economy and help shape the future of primary care.

 UKONS Acute Oncology Guidelines for Primary Care

 Patients who have received Systemic Anti-Cancer Treatment (SACT) or radiotherapy, or those at risk of disease related immune-suppression often present to primary care with problems linked to their treatment or disease.
 The level of risk associated with these problems is significantly increased in this patient group.

 The UK Oncology Nursing Society (UKONS) have collaborated with Macmillan GPs to develop their Acute Oncology Guidelines for Primary Care, an easily used risk assessment tool.